onqtam/headjack/src/unsorted/roadmap.md

-        Based on existing standards & data models - ActivityPub Open source Twitter core (a centralized Twitter implementation) A for-profit Twitter clone utilizing the core Other types of for-profit interfaces - unpinch?
+        Based on existing standards & data models - ActivityPub Open source Twitter core (a centralized Twitter implementation) A for-profit Twitter clone utilizing the core Other types of for-profit applications - unpinch?
     Talking to other platforms & partnerships - Odysee, etc.